-- Dairy Checkoff: For five years the USDA's Agricultural Marketing Service failed to deliver statutorily mandated financial reports to Congress. - Beef Checkoff: In 2010, an independent audit examining the equivalent of just nine days of beef checkoff program spending found that the primary beef checkoff contractor, the National Cattlemen's Beef Association (NCBA), had improperly spent more than \$200,000 in checkoff dollars on lobbying and overseas vacations.
-Despite a Freedom of Information Act complaint, the full audit has not been released to the public. - Pork Checkoff: The government-appointed Pork Board and the National Pork Producers Council (NPPC) jointly operate the "We Care" industry PR program, which serves as NPPC's primary public messaging venue.
-The Pork Board and NPPC hold joint annual meetings, which demonstrate and symbolize the Pork Board's support of NPPC's policy agenda.
-NPPC recently called the Pork Board its "sister organization" - despite the fact that NPPC is a trade and lobbying organization and the Pork Board is supposed to be policy-neutral.
-What's more, American hog farmers don't even want the checkoff program: More than 300,000 producers voted in a referendum to dismantle the checkoff in 2000.
-While the referendum passed by more than five percentage points, NPPC's legal challenge to the vote was enough for the USDA to overturn the decision. - Egg Checkoff: The American Egg Board spent tens of thousands of checkoff funds on an attack campaign targeting a plant-based mayo startup.
+Beef Checkoff: In 2010, an independent audit examining the equivalent of just nine days of beef checkoff program spending found that the primary beef checkoff contractor, the National Cattlemen's Beef Association (NCBA), had improperly spent more than \$200,000 in checkoff dollars on lobbying and overseas vacations.
+Despite a Freedom of Information Act request, the full audit has not been released to the public.

+Pork Checkoff: The government-appointed Pork Board and the National Pork Producers Council (NPPC) jointly operate the "We Care" industry PR program, which serves as NPPC's primary public messaging venue.
+The Pork Board and NPPC hold joint annual meetings, and NPPC recently called the Pork Board its "sister organization"- despite the fact that NPPC is a trade and lobbying organization, and the Pork Board is supposed to be policy-neutral.
+American hog farmers don't even want the checkoff program: More than 300,000 farmers voted in a referendum to dismantle the checkoff in 2000.
+While the referendum passed, NPPC's legal challenge to the vote was enough for the USDA to overturn the decision.

+Egg Checkoff: The American Egg Board spent tens of thousands of checkoff funds on an attack campaign targeting a plant-based mayo startup.
 A federal investigation found that the Egg Board had acted inappropriately, violating federal guidelines.